collection of footballer's receivables in turkey

 CANCELLATION AND LEGAL EVALUATION OF MONETARY FINES IMPOSED ON PROFESSIONAL FOOTBALL PLAYERS

-Monetary fines imposed on football players by clubs are not regulated by general legislation or special provisions within the Turkish Football Federation (TFF) regulations.
-To render such monetary fines valid, certain legal requirements and bases must be met.
+The monetary penalties imposed by football clubs on professional players are not specifically regulated under general legislation or the regulations of the Turkish Football Federation (TFF).
+For such fines to be legally valid, certain legal conditions and grounds must be met.

 To avoid the cancellation of monetary fines imposed on football players and to validate such fines, clubs should rely on the following elements: